microsoft/healthkit-to-fhir/README.md

 The HealthKitToFhir Swift Library provides a simple way to create FHIR® Resources from HKObjects.

+## Installation

+HealthKitToFhir uses **Swift Package Manager** to manage dependencies.
+It is recommended that you use Xcode 11 or newer to add HealthKitToFhir to your project.

+1. Using Xcode 11 go to File > Swift Packages > Add Package Dependency
+2. Paste the project URL: https://github.com/microsoft/healthkit-to-fhir
+3. Click on next and select the project target

 ## Basic Usage

 ### Create the factory